Learn More About Intraocular Lens Technology

 Lose the Cataract and Lose the Glasses!

 Multifocal lenses refer to artificial lenses that, when implanted inside the eye, restore both distance and near vision without the need for glasses.
 Historically, when someone developed a cataract (clouding of the lens inside the eye), it was removed and replaced with a clear, monofocal lens that allowed for focus at one distance.
 This meant that glasses were often necessary for distance and/or near vision.
 Newer technologies and cataract surgery techniques have allowed for more precision and greater options in correcting vision to reduce the dependence on glasses.
-Premium multifocal lenses are a type of intraocular lens.
+Premium multifocal lenses are a type of intraocular lens not covered by insurance.
 The Black Hills Regional Eye Institute is pleased to offer multifocal lenses to the Rapid City community and 5 state region.

 During your personal consultation, one of our physicians will detail the different types of lenses and discuss their unique qualities.